The Atmiyata Course: Providing Evidence-based Mental Health Support

 - An understanding of community mental health

-- Evidence-based techniques to reach out to persons in distress (Anxiety & Depression)
+- Knowledge of evidence-based techniques to reach out to and support persons in distress (Anxiety & Depression)

-- Conceptual & practical knowledge of tools to provide mental health support
+- Conceptual & practical knowledge of tools for providing mental health support

 Duration & Schedule

-2 weeks post course completion, a check-in session is scheduled for participants to share their experience of applying their course learnings to real-life situations.
+One week after completion of the training sessions, a two-hour check-in session is scheduled for participants to share their experiences of applying their learning to real-life situations.

 This is an ONLINE course.